craig-davis/craig-davis.github.io/_posts/2015-12-20-beginning-woodworking-tools.markdown

 ## Cutting

 Saws.
 There's four basic saws that are worth having.
-Others will debate that there are far more.
-Actually, make that 7 - no. Well, start with these four.
+Others will debate that there are far more - Start with these four and you'll have the majority of tasks covered. (edit: Ok, so I listed 5.)

 [Crosscut saw (12 pt.)][crosscut-saw]
 : <figure><img src="/img/posts/woodworking-tools/crosscut-saw.jpg"/><figcaption></figcaption></figure> A [twelve point per inch crosscut saw][crosscut-saw] is great for quickly trimming 2x4s and other lumber